aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 - Open the Amazon EventBridge Console in a new tab.
 - Click "Event buses" on the left menu.
 - On the top right, click "send events".
-- For the event bus dropdown, select the newly created event bus (from step 5 in Deployment Instructions).
+- For the event bus dropdown, select the newly created event bus.
+You can find the name in the outputs with the key `EventBusName`.
 For "event source" enter anything (e.g `example.serverlesspatterns`) and for "detail type" enter `serverless-patterns`.
 - Enter the following payload: `{"message":"hello from test"}`.
 - Click "Send".
 - Navigate back to your Events API tab, you should see a new message arrived in the subscription area as follows: